ethereum/ethereum-org-website/public/content/about/index.md

 ## License {#license}

 The ethereum.org website is open source and built under an [MIT License](https://github.com/ethereum/ethereum-org-website/blob/dev/LICENSE) unless otherwise specified.
+More on [terms of use](/terms-of-use/) of ethereum.org.

 ## Open jobs {#open-jobs}